septentrio-gnss/SbfMixer/README.md

 - `on-change` : Send sbf block when they differ from the last one
 - `bottleneck` : Allow to choose from multiple Sbf input

-You can find a longer description in `blocks_description.md`

 ## Tutorial
 ### Setup receiver